FranziskaRuffer/PublicationBiasInModeratorAnalysis/README.md

 ## Reproduce the Analyses

-To reproduce the all analyses, you can download and rerun two R scripts saved in the paper folder:
+To reproduce all analyses, you can download and rerun two R scripts saved in the paper folder:
 * results_applied_examples.R
 * results_theoretical_examples.R